jundalisay/superb/content/en/research/einstein/relativity/section-08.md

 This definition can be used to give an exact meaning to as many events as we want, independently of the positions of the scenes of the events with respect to the body of reference* (here the railway embankment).

-> *Einstein note=  When three events `A`, `B`, and `C` happen in different places in such a manner that, if `A` is simultaneous with `B`, and `B` is simultaneous with `C`<!-- (simultaneous in the sense of the above definition) -->, then the criterion for the [light-]simultaneity of the pair of events `A, C` is also satisfied.
+> *Einstein note: When three events `A`, `B`, and `C` happen in different places in such a manner that, if `A` is simultaneous with `B`, and `B` is simultaneous with `C`<!-- (simultaneous in the sense of the above definition) -->, then the criterion for the [light-]simultaneity of the pair of events `A, C` is also satisfied.
 This assumption is <!-- a physical hypothesis about the law of propagation of light; it must certainly be --> fulfilled because of <!-- if we are to maintain --> the law of the constancy of the speed of light in a vacuum.

 This is our defintion of time in physics.